Bielsk Podlaski

 an active Zionist.
 His business property was confiscated and

-his brother, my uncle Jankel, was arrested by the police.
+his brother, my uncle Jankel, was arrested by the police

-because the Russian authorities needed his expertise.
-He knew
+authorities needed his expertise.
+He knew Russian well and had

-Russian well and had excellent organizational and managerial
+excellent organizational and managerial skills and experience.

-skills and experience.
-Therefore, he was employed as an
+Therefore, he was employed as an accountant in a construction

-construction of a new border between Russia and Germany on
+unit that worked on the construction of a new border between

-occupied Polish soil.
-This job, however, did not last long; at
+Russia and Germany on occupied Polish soil.
+This job, however,

-the beginning of 1941 the communists informed my father that
+did not last long; at the beginning of 1941 the communists

-he was let go and that soon a replacement worker of "their
+informed my father that he was let go and that soon a

-own" would come from Russia.
-This was an alarming sign and so
+replacement worker of "their own" would come from Russia.
+This

-my father decided to look for a way out of the Soviet Union.
+way out of the Soviet Union.

 At the time, my mother’s parents lived in Wilno after they